sg-developer-portal/TechBiz-Documentation-Clone/configure-products.md

 # Configure products

-After a [system account creation](create-system/#request-for-a-system-account) is [approved](create-system#obtain-approval), agencies can proceed to onboard to their subscribed SGTS products.
-They need to provide the respective product configuration details in the TechBiz portal.
+After a [system account](create-system/#request-for-a-system-account) is [approved](create-system#obtain-approval), agencies can proceed to onboard to their subscribed [Singapore Government Tech Stack (SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products.
+Agencies need to provide the product configuration details in the TechBiz portal.
 Product teams need this information to provision resources.

 ## Prerequisites